Contemporary Native American issues in the United States

-Contemporary Native American issues in the United States are issues arising in the late 20th century and early 21st century which affect Native Americans in the United States.
+Contemporary Native American issues in the United States are topics arising in the late 20th century and early 21st century which affect Native Americans in the United States.
 Many issues stem from the subjugation of Native Americans in society, including societal discrimination, racism, cultural appropriation through sports mascots, and depictions in art.
 Native Americans have also been subject to substantial historical and intergenerational trauma that have resulted in significant public health issues like alcohol use disorder and risk of suicide.

 Demographics

 A little over one third of the 2,786,652 Native Americans in the United States live in three states: California at 413,382, Arizona at 294,137 and Oklahoma at 279,559.
-70% of Native Americans lived in urban areas in 2012, up from 45% in 1970 and 8% in 1940.
-Many Urban Indians live in cities due to forced relocation by the United States government with legislative pieces such as the Indian Relocation Act of 1956 or due to the need for healthcare services not provided on or near reservations and tribe locations.
+In 2012, 70% of Native Americans lived in urban areas, up from 45% in 1970 and 8% in 1940.
+Many urban Indians live in cities due to forced relocation by the United States government with legislative pieces such as the Indian Relocation Act of 1956 or due to the need for healthcare services not provided on or near reservations and tribe locations.

 In the early 21st century, Native American communities have exhibited continual growth and revival, playing a larger role in the American economy and in the lives of Native Americans.
 Communities have consistently formed governments that administer services such as firefighting, natural resource management, social programs, health care, housing and law enforcement.
 Numerous tribes have founded tribal colleges.

 Most Native American communities have established court systems to adjudicate matters related to local ordinances.
 Most also look to various forms of moral and social authority, such as forms of restorative justice, vested in the traditional culture of the tribal nation.
 Native American professionals have founded associations in journalism, law, medicine and other fields to encourage students in these fields, provide professional training and networking opportunities, and entry into mainstream institutions.

 To address the housing needs of Native Americans, Congress passed the Native American Housing and Self Determination Act (NAHASDA) in 1996.
 This legislation replaced public housing built by the BIA and other 1937 Housing Act programs directed towards Indian Housing Authorities, with a block-grant program.
 It provides funds to be administered by the Tribes to develop their own housing.